danylorudenko/DX_Research_Layer/README.md

 # DX Research Layer

 Short for DirectX Research layer.
-The project is intended to help it's creator with research of modern graphics algorythms and technologies, it is not a rendering engine, though it has some similarities.
+The project is intended to help it's creator with research of modern graphics algorithms and technologies, it is not a rendering engine, though it has some similarities.

 ## Graphics API